 After DMK MLA's praise for PM Modi, party suspends him

-The DMK on Wednesday suspended its MLA Ku Ka Selvam from the party and relieved him of party posts a day after he praised Prime Minister Narendra Modi and met BJP president J P Nadda.
-The Dravidian party also sent the legislator a show cause notice asking him why he should not be expelled from the primary membership of the party.
+The DMK on Wednesday suspended its MLA Ku Ka Selvam, who is apparently leaning towards the BJP, and relieved himof party posts, a day after he praised Prime Minister Narendra Modi andmet saffron party chief J P Nadda.
+The Dravidian party also sent the legislator a show cause notice, asking him why he should not be expelled from the primary membership of the party.

+Reacting to his suspension, the MLA, after visiting the BJP State headquarters 'Kamalalayam,' told reporters here that he would notworry even if the party expelled him.
+He also questioned the party leadership for allegedly not holding pollsto fill posts like that of district secretaries.

+"They have suspended me.
+I am not worried even if they expel me.I will continue to work for the people," Selvam said.
+Expressing his resentment openly, he said he hadworked for the DMK for over two decades and still was not considered for the west district secretary position in the city and demanded "intra party elections".

 Amid speculation that he was set to join the saffron party, Selvam had denied it and maintained he was in the national capital to meet Union Railways Minister Piyush Goyal to seek projects for his constituency.
 He said he utilised the opportunity to meet Nadda and urged him to develop Rameswaram and the places associated with Lord Ram, on a par with Ayodhya.